thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-cloud-express.md

 2. Click the link in the email to go to the [AWS marketplace](https://aws.amazon.com/marketplace){:target="_blank"}.

-3. Search for ThoughtSpot in AWS marketplace
+3. Search for ThoughtSpot in the AWS marketplace.

 4. In the search results, click the free trial for Cloud Express.